yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     ![After completion of the onboarding tutorial.
 Two todo confirmation messages displayed.](media/hol-ex1-task1-step6-1.png "Get started and quick tip")

-7. Open the new Issue that the onboarding tutorial creates and observe the GitHub pull request and comment that are linked to the Azure DevOps board Issue.
+7. Open the new Issue that the onboarding tutorial creates within Azure DevOps and observe the GitHub pull request and comment that are linked to the Azure DevOps board Issue.

     ![Linked GitHub items in an Azure DevOps issue in Boards.](media/hol-ex1-task1-step7-1.png "GitHub Pull Request and Comment")

-8. In GitHub, browse to the `Pull Requests` tab of the lab files repository created in [Task 1 of the Before the HOL Instructions] and open the pull request that was created in the onboarding tutorial for the Azure Boards Integration App.
+8. In GitHub, browse to the `Pull Requests` tab of the lab files repository created in [Task 1 of the Before the HOL Instructions](Before%20the%20HOL%20-%20Continuous%20delivery%20in%20Azure%20DevOps.md#task-1-create-the-project-repo) and open the pull request that was created in the onboarding tutorial for the Azure Boards Integration App.
 Note the `AB#1` annotation in the pull request comments - this annotation signals to Azure DevOps that this pull request comment should be linked to Issue #1 in Azure Boards.

     ![Pull request detail in GitHub created by onboarding tutorial in previous steps.](media/hol-ex1-task1-step8-1.png "Pull Request detail")